 We are particularly interested in people with skills in budgeting, insurance, fundraising, communications, marketing, volunteer management as well as general business and non-profit experience.
 Or, candidates with experience or strong interest in public health, urban or transportation public planning, public policy community organizing, nonprofit administration or governance.
 Service on the BFC Board represents a wonderful opportunity to make a difference in the cycling community by contributing, and even expanding your skills.

 RESPONSIBILITIES & TIME COMMITMENT

-Board members serve a three-year term and may serve two consecutive terms at which time a one-year break must be taken.
+Board members serve two-year terms and may serve any number of consecutive terms.
 Each Board member is asked to: